onliashish/timeseries_ttm_model_StockMarket/README.md

 TinyTimeMixers (TTMs) are compact pre-trained models for Multivariate Time-Series Forecasting, open-sourced by IBM Research.
 **With less than 1 Million parameters, TTM introduces the notion of the first-ever “tiny” pre-trained models for Time-Series Forecasting.**

 TTM outperforms several popular benchmarks demanding billions of parameters in zero-shot and few-shot forecasting.
-TTM is pre-trained on diverse public time-series datasets which can be easily fine-tuned on your multi-variate target data.
+TTMs are lightweight forecasters, pre-trained on publicly available time series data with various augmentations.
+TTM provides state-of-the-art zero-shot forecasts and can easily be fine-tuned for multi-variate forecasts with just 5% of the training data to be competitive.
 Refer to our [paper](https://arxiv.org/pdf/2401.03955.pdf) for more details.

 **The current open-source version supports point forecasting use-cases ranging from minutely to hourly resolutions (Ex.
 10 min, 15 min, 1 hour, etc.)**